How rapid antigen tests (RAT) performed by a healthcare professional work

 Sensitivity is measured by the ratio of those tested positive by the antigen test to all those infected (including people whose tests are negative, even if the reference RT-PCR test tested positive).
 According to information from the press conference 26.11.
 2020 (State Institute of Public Health - Ostrava), antigenic tests imported into the Czech Republic have a sensitivity ranging from 81% to 98%.
-Aforementioned means that a negative result from antigen testing does not necessarily mean that you are not infected with the same reliability as a PCR test.
+This means that a negative result from a rapid antigen test (RAT) performed by a healthcare professional does not necessarily mean that you are not infected with the same reliability as a PCR test.

 Specificity is scaled by the ratio of those tested negative to the antigen test against all uninfected (including people who tested positive for the antigen test, even if the reference RT-PCR test was negative).
-Antigenic assays generally have a high degree of specificity.
-Here it means that a person who has tested positive for an antigen is most likely to be infected.
+Rapid antigen tests (RAT) performed by a healthcare professional generally have a high degree of specificity.
+This means that a person who has tested positive for an antigen is most likely to be infected.